Over the last five months, the volume of communications has been dialled up in organisations big and small.

-Sequel has recently created MetrIC, an internal communication tool to measure people’s workplace experience and wellbeing to help IC and HR get quick insight into how colleagues rate their employee experience.
+Sequel has created the Four Pillars™ Internal Communication Measurement Index, an internal communication tool to measure people’s workplace experience and wellbeing to help IC and HR get quick insight into how colleagues rate their employee experience.

 The survey is a set of specific questions that helps you to measure and track IC progress and identify priorities for investigation and action.
 It will take colleagues less than five minutes to complete and can be shared through online platforms and on paper for colleagues who would need or prefer that option.

 Our analysis gives you a valuable snapshot of attitudes to communications, satisfaction and wellbeing, benchmarked against other leading organisations – useful insight to refine your approach and use your budget more efficiently.